cosc2336-ds-alg/assg07/README.md

 After committing and pushing, you should examine how the `List` class has been turned into a template class.
 In the `List.hpp` file, there are just a few subtle changes.
-The declaration of the `List` class is now preceeded by the template specifier keyword:
+The declaration of the `List` class is now preceded by the template specifier keyword:

 ```c++
 template <class T>